subashghimirey/Quiz_app_Flutter/README.md

 # Quiz App

-Welcome to the Quiz App repository! 🎉 This project was completed as part of the #60DaysOfLearning challenge, where I focused on mastering Flutter for mobile app development. 🚀
+Welcome to the Quiz App repository!

 ## 📚 Overview